leftfield-geospatial/homonim/docs/usage.rst

 ----------
 ``homonim`` uses a *reference* surface reflectance image to which a *source* image is homogenised.
 The *reference* image is usually a satellite image at a coarser resolution that the *source* image.
 The surface reflectance relationship between *source*  and *reference* images is approximated with localised linear models.
 Models are estimated for each pixel location inside a small rectangular *kernel* (window), using a fast DFT approach.
 The model parameters are applied to the *source* image to produce the homogenised output.

-There is a theoretical basis for using local linear models, which is explained in the paper_.
+The theoretical basis for using local linear models is explained in the paper_.
 Broadly speaking, the gain term compensates for atmospheric absorption and BRDF effects, while the offset compensates for atmospheric reflectance and haze.

 -----------------
 Image preparation
 -----------------
 Before homogenising, a *reference* image needs to be acquired.
 Examples of suitable surface reflectance image collections for the *reference* image are those produced by Landsat, Sentinel-2 and MODIS.
 There are a number of platforms providing these images including the Google_ and `Amazon <https://aws.amazon.com/earth/>`_ repositories.
 See other options `here <https://eos.com/blog/free-satellite-imagery-sources/>`_.

-|geedim|_ can be used as a companion tool to ``homonim`` for acquiring suitable *reference* images.
+|geedim|_ can be used as a companion tool to ``homonim`` for acquiring *reference* imagery.
 It provides command line search, cloud/shadow-free compositing, and download of `Google Earth Engine`_ surface reflectance imagery.

 For best results, the *reference* and *source* image(s) should be: